BusySnailDesignLab/Busy-Snail-Filament-Changer/README.md

 ## Technical Details and Build

-This section with illustrations currently serves as a BSFC building manual.
+This section contains illustrations and descriptions of BSFC and its sub-components and functions to support the building process.
 Each subsection contains also a link to the corresponding tutorial video on YouTube.

 Slight differences may exist between the printed parts shown in the illustrations or videos and the current STLs, as development continued during and after content creation.